HISTORY OF THE ORGAN

 THE MASTERS OF THE ORGAN

-The names of Couperin, Clerembault, De Grigny, Frescobaldi, Padre Soler, Handel, Purcell, Buxtehude, BACH, Caesar Franck, Fauré, Saint Saens, VIERNE, ALAIN, DURUFLÉ, Messiaen have marked the beautiful history of the organ.
+The names of Couperin, Clerembault, Nicolas de Grigny, Frescobaldi, Padre Soler, Handel, Purcell, Buxtehude, BACH, Caesar Franck, Fauré, Saint Saens, VIERNE, ALAIN, DURUFLÉ, Messiaen have marked the beautiful history of the organ.

 Johann Sebastian BACH is the uncontested master of the organ.
 A remarkable virtuoso, he forced the instrument to evolve, contributing to the optimization of the classic organ.